 - The zidovudine drug summary from MedlinePlus includes information for people taking zidovudine for IV injection.

-- Recommendations on the off-label HIV-related use of zidovudine from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the (NIH), and the HIV Medicine Association of the Diseases Society of America (IDSA-HIVMA).
+- Recommendations on the off-label HIV-related use of zidovudine from the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the (CDC), the (NIH), and the HIV Medicine Association of the Diseases Society of America (IDSA-HIVMA).

 - Zidovudine-related research studies, from the AIDSinfo database of study summaries.